sco0ter/babbler/xmpp-documentation/src/site/markdown/xep/privacy.md

 ## Listening for Privacy List Changes

 Whenever a privacy list is updated, the server will notify all connected resources about the updated list.
-You can listen for these \"pushes\" in the following way:
+You can listen for these "pushes" in the following way:

 ```java
 privacyListManager.addPrivacyListListener(e -> {